-Thought Paper: Students will be required to submit a 2-3 APA format page thought paper (not including the title and reference page) on a psychological perspective or phenomenon that was covered in the lesson and featured in news article, television show, movie, song, etc. You can explore the psychological concept further and expand on your knowledge from the readings and class lectures.
+Research Thought Paper: Students will be required to submit a 2-3 page APA format thought paper (not including the title and reference page) comparing and contrasting a psychological perspective or phenomenon that was covered in the lesson and featured in news article, television show, movie, song, etc. You can explore the psychological concept further and expand on your knowledge from the readings and class lectures.
 No personal situations or concerns should be addressed in the thought papers, unless used as an example to substantiate your research.
 Example of an acceptable thought paper will be posted in Canvas for your review.